3bd-dev/wallet-service/README.md

 The **Wallet Service** is a microservice that manages wallet-related operations, including wallet creation, deposits, and withdrawals.
 It integrates with external payment gateways to process transactions.

+**Note**: This service focuses on transaction handling and uses wallets as references for the transactions.
+Due to time constraints, it does not currently implement wallet logic such as maintaining balance, available balance, and reserved balance.

 Key capabilities include:
 - Wallet creation and management.
 - Handling deposits and withdrawals.